-Aim: To monitor and reduce the number of unnecessary patient moves during a patient's stay in hospital.

-Monitored: The episodes are monitored through the Integrated Care System unplanned admission will be measured using the Trusts Management Information System.
+- Aim: To monitor and reduce the number of unnecessary patient moves during a patient's stay in hospital. - Monitored: The episodes are monitored through the Integrated Care System (ICS) which is a patient management system used by the Trust. - Measured: The number of patient moves during each emergency or unplanned admission will be measured using the Trusts Management Information System.
 The clinical divisions monitor this information on a monthly basis.